The Beach

 Boating

-You can rent a kayak, sailboat or inflatable boat from us if you want.
+You can rent a kayak, or a paddle boat from us if you want.
 The staff will bring it to you.

 Scuba Diving